Aliases for MESP2 Gene

 GeneCards Summary for MESP2 Gene

-MESP2 (Mesoderm Posterior Basic Helix-Loop-Helix Transcription Factor 2) is a Protein Coding gene.
-Diseases associated with MESP2 include spondylocostal dysostosis 2 and spondylocostal dysostosis, autosomal recessive.
-Among its related pathways are Cardiac Progenitor Differentiation.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein dimerization activity.
+MESP2 (Mesoderm Posterior BHLH Transcription Factor 2) is a Protein Coding gene.
+Diseases associated with MESP2 include Spondylocostal Dysostosis 2, Autosomal Recessive and Spondylocostal Dysostosis, Autosomal Recessive.
+Among its related pathways are Gene regulatory network modelling somitogenesis and Cardiac Progenitor Differentiation.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein dimerization activity.
 An important paralog of this gene is MESP1.

 UniProtKB/Swiss-Prot Summary for MESP2 Gene

 Transcription factor with important role in somitogenesis.
 Defines the rostrocaudal patterning of the somite by participating in distinct Notch pathways.
 Regulates also the FGF signaling pathway.
 Specifies the rostral half of the somites.
 Generates rostro-caudal polarity of somites by down-regulating in the presumptive rostral domain DLL1, a Notch ligand.
 Participates in the segment border formation by activating in the anterior presomitic mesoderm LFNG, a negative regulator of DLL1-Notch signaling.
 Acts as a strong suppressor of Notch activity.
 Together with MESP1 is involved in the epithelialization of somitic mesoderm and in the development of cardiac mesoderm.